datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

 You will also need to find your Houston Key and Houston Base URL to use the client and set up the Cloud Function.
 There are three ways you can find this:
 1. Getting them from the outputs defined in [terraform/outputs.tf](./terraform/outputs.tf): `terraform output -json`
-2. Using gcloud to print the secret: `gcloud secrets versions access latest --secret=houston-base-url`
+2. Using gcloud to print the secret: `gcloud secrets versions access latest --secret=houston-key` and `gcloud secrets versions access latest --secret=houston-base-url`
-3. Going to [Google Compute Engine](https://console.cloud.google.com/compute/instances) and looking at the external IP, meaning your base URL is `http://<external ip>/api/v1`
-4. Going to the [Secret Manager](https://console.cloud.google.com/security/secret-manager/secret/houston-base-url/versions) in the cloud console and viewing the secret value
+3. Going to the [secrets](https://console.cloud.google.com/security/secret-manager) in the cloud console and viewing the secret values

 ## Create a Plan